haiiliin/github-action-benchmark/README.md

 1. Allow for tests to divided into groups (see [pytest-benchmark markers](https://pytest-benchmark.readthedocs.io/en/latest/usage.html#markers)), with sub-headings.
 2. `one-chart-groups` allow for specific groups to be plotted on the same chart.
 3. Capture of CPU information (shown in tooltip), useful for cross-referencing any changes in results against.
+4. Add top-level `extra` key to captured data, which include the Python version.
-4. Round values in tooltip to 5 significant figures
+5. Round values in tooltip to 5 significant figures
-5. Add `chart-xaxis`, to allow chart x-axis to be commit date or ID
+6. Add `chart-xaxis`, to allow chart x-axis to be commit date or ID
-6. Add `commit-msg-append` option , useful for adding e.g. `[ci skip]` to commit message, but not having it in results titles
+7. Add `commit-msg-append` option , useful for adding e.g. `[ci skip]` to commit message, but not having it in results titles
-7. Removed capture of commit author/committer, since it can be obtained from the commit id/url
+8. Removed capture of commit author/committer, since it can be obtained from the commit id/url
-8. Split original HTML index text into files in `src/assets`folder, this allows for,
+9. Split original HTML index text into files in `src/assets`folder, this allows for,
-9. Add `npm run serve`, for local testing of results page
+10. Add `npm run serve`, for local testing of results page
-10. Add `overwrite-assets` option, as to whether these assets should be overridden.
+11. Add `overwrite-assets` option, as to whether these assets should be overridden.

 ---